ajayboddu-2006/Digital_Heart_Rate_Estimator/README.md

 * **Moving-Window Integration:** Smooths the signal over a short temporal window, reducing high-frequency noise and enhancing the distinction between peaks and baseline fluctuations.

 This stage improves the **signal-to-noise ratio**, enabling the system to reliably detect heartbeats even in noisy ECG signals.
 The modular design allows easy adaptation of filter parameters to match different sampling rates or signal characteristics.
+#### Power Minimization

+**Activity detection & mode control:** A lightweight monitor measures sample differences and, using FLAT_THRESH and FLAT_CYCLES, drives an ACTIVE/SLEEP FSM to disable processing during flat ECG periods while remaining responsive to new activity.

+**True clock gating for low power:** The FSM controls a gated clock so the entire heavy preprocessing pipeline (derivative, rectification, integration) is clocked only when needed, eliminating unnecessary toggling and reducing dynamic power consumption.

 ### 2. Adaptive Peak Detection